The General Data Protection Regulation (GDPR) will come into effect on 25 May this year.

 This new regulation will add value to your marketing efforts because your customers will have signed up to receive your messages.
 As a result, your response rates are likely to improve and your cost per lead will come down.

 Because you will have to tell your customers exactly why you are asking for their details and what information you will hold, your marketing will have to be very carefully considered.
-This will improve the quality of your campaigns and promotions by ensuring that you are focussed on really well defined objectives.
+This will improve the quality of your campaigns and promotions by ensuring that you are focused on really well defined objectives.

 Even better, your integrated systems can notify you when a record is due for deletion.
 Then you will have an opportunity to ask your customers to opt-in again to continue receiving your high value content.
 If done well, you will then know that the people who continue to subscribe are genuinely interested in your business.
 Equally, if someone unsubscribes from your contact list you can be confident that they are actually saving you money, time and effort because they are no longer in your market.